themihabyte/vocabulary-builder/README.md

 ## Project Goals

 - Keep the experience simple and fast.
-- Stay free and ad‑free.
+- Stay free.
-- Keep the code maintainable and approachable for learning and extension
+- Keep the code maintainable and approachable for learning and extension.

 ## Features